apache/skywalking/docs/en/setup/backend/exporter.md

 ## Kafka Exporter
 ### Trace Kafka Exporter
-Trace kafka exporter pushes messages to the Kafka Broker and Topic `skywalking-trace` to export the trace.
+Trace kafka exporter pushes messages to the Kafka Broker and Topic `skywalking-export-trace` to export the trace.
 Here is the message:
 ```
 ProducerRecord<String, Bytes>
 Key: TraceSegmentId